 Symphonic Distribution (which runs Topple Track) contacted EFF to apologize for the improper takedown notices.
 It said that “bugs within the system that resulted in many whitelisted domains receiving these notices unintentionally.”
 Symphonic Distribution said that it had issued retraction notices and that it was working to resolve the issue.
 While we appreciate the apology, we are skeptical that its system is fixable, at least via whitelisting domains.
 Given the sheer volume of errors, the problem appears to be with Topple Track’s search algorithm and lack of quality control, not just with which domains they search.

 At EFF, we often write about abuse of the Digital Millennium Copyright Act (DMCA) takedown process.
-We collect the worst in our Hall of Shame.
+We even have a Hall of Shame collecting some of the worst offenders.
 EFF is not usually the target of bad takedown notices, however.
 A company called Topple Track has been sending a slew of abusive takedown notices, including false claims of infringement levelled at news organizations, law professors, musicians, and yes, EFF.

 Once we identify pirated content we send out automated DMCA takedown requests to Google to remove the URLs from their search results and/or the website operators.
 Links and files are processed and removed as soon as possible because of Topple Track’s relationship with Google and file sharing websites that are most commonly involved in the piracy process.